vgiri2015/ai-spark-mcp-server/README.md

 # Spark MCP (Model Context Protocol) Optimizer

-This project implements a Model Context Protocol (MCP) server and client for optimizing Apache Spark code using Claude AI.
+This project implements a Model Context Protocol (MCP) server and client for optimizing Apache Spark code.
 The system provides intelligent code optimization suggestions and performance analysis through a client-server architecture.

 ## How It Works